Closing a Business

 - Insurance Premium and Health Care Center Taxes

-If the business holds a Sales and Use Tax Permit, and will no longer be making sales, you must follow these steps to cancel the Sales and Use Tax Permit:
+If the business holds a Sales and Use Tax Permit and will no longer be making sales, you must follow these steps to close the account and cancel the Sales and Use Tax Permit:

 - File a final sales and use tax return (Form OS-114).
-Complete all parts of the return, including the bottom of the front page of the return that asks for the last date of business and sign the return;
+Complete all parts of the return, including the section of the return that asks for the last date of business and sign the return;

 - Write the word "FINAL" prominently across the top of the return (OS-114);